sayakpaul/stable-diffusion-keras-ft/README.md

 ## Dataset

 Following the original script from Hugging Face, this repository also uses the [Pokemon dataset](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions).
-But it was regenerated to suit this repository.
+But it was regenerated to work better with `tf.data`.
 The regenerated version of the dataset is hosted [here](https://huggingface.co/datasets/sayakpaul/pokemon-blip-original-version).
 Check out that link for more details.

 ## Training